+A curious story caught my eye in the Sunday Telegraph.
 It told how High Street retailers are sending adverts and money-off coupons to the mobile phones of passers-by.
-Soon, they hope to be able to track people through their shops; when they pass the sock counter or the delicatessen they'll get more messages about the unbelievable in-store offers.
-Or order coffee without spending time in the queue.
+Soon, they hope to be able to track people through their shops; when they pass the sock counter or the delicatessen they'll get more messages about the … Continue reading The best thing since sliced bread?
+Mobile phone technology and public health.

 Should we be stopping people in the street about their health?
 But not in our slippers.

 I live in Tunbridge Wells.
 I would be happiest in Chester.
 I should avoid Wealden.
 But if I couldn't make the journey then Sevenoaks is my best bet.
 That's what I learnt from the interactive test entitled 'Where in Britain would you be happiest?' that's now available on the BBC website.
 Do it.
 It's fascinating.
 The foundation … Continue reading Should we be stopping people in the street about their health?
 But not in our slippers.

 A commercial break of sorts: (Dr Ann-Gel) Palermo comes to Bristol 25th Sept: book a place

 Community-based Participatory Research: Unlocking the potential - 25th September in Bristol, 14.30-16.00.
 Dr Ann-Gel Palermo is an experienced community activist researcher, involved with numerous organisations, local and federal committees in the USA concerned with public health and health disparities.
 She is chair of the Harlem Community & Academic Partnership (HCAP) which is a New York … Continue reading A commercial break of sorts: (Dr Ann-Gel) Palermo comes to Bristol 25th Sept: book a place

 Patients need apply – European Medicines Agency (EMA) next steps on clinical trial data